By Ben Welham

-When it comes to picking your next estate car, there are plenty of options available, including some impressive hybrid offerings from many different manufacturers.
+When it comes to picking the best hybrid estate car, there are plenty of options available, including some impressive hybrid offerings from many different manufacturers.

 The reason you may opt for an estate is because they are the best all-rounders.